rubis-lab/CPSim_linux/README.md

 ##2.
 Run the system configurator
 Run eclipse with workspace that you chose in installing simulator.
 ##3.
 Create a New Project
-In order to validate a new system using CPS-Sim, create a new project as general.
+In order to validate a new system using CPSim, create a new project as general.
 Now, you have to make “configuration file” in project folder.
 For this, right click the created project folder in the “Package Explore” tab.
 Create a file that has extension “hxml”.